Ministry of Defence (Ukraine): Post-Soviet Union

 In 1991, Ukraine inherited one of the largest military forces, not only in the post-communist area, but in all of Europe (excluding Russia).
 This included 780,000 formerly Soviet military personnel, one rocket army, four Air Force armies, a separate air defence army, and the Black Sea Fleet.
 Altogether, when established, the Armed Forces of Ukraine included more than 350 ships, 1500 combat aircraft, and 1272 strategic nuclear war-heads of intercontinental ballistic missiles.
 This force was designed to confront NATO in full-scale warfare, using conventional and nuclear weapons.

 On 24 September 1991, Verkhovna Rada of Ukraine adopted the resolution about the process of taking under its jurisdiction all military units of former Soviet Armed Forces situated on the territory of Ukraine, and about the establishment of the Ministry of Defence.
 Hence, the country became the first among the former Soviet republics to establish a ministry of defence.
 The ministry and the Ukrainian government subsequently began establishing the different military branches of Ukraine.

 The political preference of Ukraine authority on the non-nuclear and non-coalition state status was made to be the foundation of the Armed Forces organization process.
 But equally important to the foundation were the limitations connected with approval of the Agreement "On conventional Armed Forces in Europe" and implementation of the Tashkent Agreement of 1992, which establish not only maximal levels of arms for each state of the former USSR.
 Therefore, between 1992 and 1997 the number of military personnel in Ukraine was nearly halved.

 In a short span of time, Verkhovna Rada of Ukraine passed some legislative acts concerning the military sphere: The conception for Defence and organization of the Armed Forces of Ukraine, the resolution "On Security Council of Ukraine", Laws of Ukraine "On Defence of Ukraine", "On the Armed Forces of Ukraine", and Military Doctrine of Ukraine.
 Mostly related to structural control of the Armed Forces.

 In addition, Ukraine began its nuclear weapons disarmament program in the early 1990s.
-By 1 June 1996, there were no nuclear weapon in Ukraine.
+By 1 June 1996, there were no nuclear weapons in Ukraine.

 During the first few years of independence, the Defence Ministry built the basics for a functional defence system in spite of the difficulties of that time, which included hyperinflation, a transition from a socialist to a capitalist economic system and the loss of 60% of Ukraine's GDP.
 The Ministry of Defence, the General Staff, the branches of the Armed Forces, the executive system and a training system of the Armed Forces were established in this period.
 After some time, it became apparent that the process of the Armed Forces improvement had just begun.
 The problem was that not only there were no special system and efficient plan for resolving the military development problems of that time, but also that it was lack of trained personnel for its development and realization.